 to ensure all endpoints get policies

-There're 2 timing for Apex One as a Service agents to get policy deployed and feedback its policy status:
+The following are the time needed for Apex One as a Service agents to get the policy deployed and return its policy status:

 - Within 20 minutes

 - Creating new policies for the 1st time, or new registered agents that never had a policy applied (Apex Central checks every 120 seconds to see if there are new agents)

 - Admin reorders policies

 - Admin edit policy settings or targets (either specified or filtered)